Keruspe/blog/posts/2012-12-10-knowing-your-system---part-3---source-based-distributions-the-gentoo-example.md

 this distribution.

 I was a student at this time, and my class-mate [Kevin Decherf](http://blog.kdecherf.com/) told me he was using [Gentoo](http://www.gentoo.org/). on his server.
-I immediately asked him he agreed to plan an Install Party the week just after that.
+I immediately asked him if he agreed to plan an Install Party the week just after that.
-During this session, I installed minimal system, discovering the distribution.
+During this session, I installed a minimal system, discovering the distribution.
 At the end of the day, it was barely booting to an xterm.

 I wanted to really explore my distribution to understand exactly how everything works, so I started "playing" with it, modifying packages, checking how things reacted.
 I broke my system and reinstalled it 5 times in 3 weeks, playing harder